astropuffin/oakmtg.club/content/english/candidates/d3-seneca-c.scott.md

 ### Background

 Scott has lived and worked in Oakland for the past 18 years.
-Prior to living in Oakland he attended Cornell University where he earned a BS from the School of Industrial and Labor Relations.
-He has deep roots in the labor community having worked for SEIU Local 1021 and as a labor consultant.
-He is also the founder of Bottom’s Up Community Garden, it’s off-shoot Bottom’s Up Cafe and Oakhella, a consultancy which specializes in experience creation.
+Prior to living in Oakland he attended Cornell University where he earned a B.S. from the School of Industrial and Labor Relations.
+He has deep roots in the labor community, having worked for SEIU Local 1021 and as a labor consultant.
+He is also the founder of Bottom’s Up Community Garden, its off-shoot Bottom’s Up Cafe, and also Oakhella, a consultancy which specializes in experience creation.

 ### Official platform

-Scott does not (at the time of this writing) contain platform details.
+Scott's website does not (at the time of this writing) contain platform details.
+Has this changed?
+Let us know!

-Stance on policing
+### Stance on policing

 Unknown